momofssd/po_pdf_extract_openai_test/README.md

-# Streamlit PDF Purchase Order Extractor
+# Streamlit PDF Purchase Order Extractor for SAP Integration

 A Streamlit-based web application for extracting and processing purchase order information from PDF documents.
-This application uses OpenAI's GPT-4o model to intelligently extract key information from purchase order PDFs and present it in a structured format.
+This application uses OpenAI's GPT-4o model to intelligently extract key information from purchase order PDFs, match it with customer master data, and export it in a format ready for SAP ERP data entry via VBS scripting.

 **Try the deployed application here: [https://poextrationopenai.streamlit.app/](https://poextrationopenai.streamlit.app/)**

+## Business Value

+This application streamlines the purchase order processing workflow by:

+1. **Eliminating Manual Data Entry**: Automatically extracts key information from PDF purchase orders
+2. **Enhancing Data Accuracy**: Uses fuzzy matching to correctly identify customer and ship-to information
+3. **Simplifying SAP Integration**: Exports data in Excel format ready for VBS scripting to perform data entry into SAP ERP
+4. **Reducing Technical Overhead**: No need to set up SAP endpoint programs or EDI connections
+5. **Empowering Business Users**: Allows internal business teams to operate this process without IT intervention

+The primary purpose of this tool is to bridge the gap between received PDF purchase orders and SAP ERP data entry, enabling a streamlined workflow that can be managed internally by business teams.

 ## Overview